-A striking ornamental as well as fruiting plant, Red Elderberry displays showy spikes of bright white flowers in late spring followed by clusters of brilliant red berries in mid-summer.
+A striking ornamental as well as fruiting plant, this variety displays showy spikes of bright white flowers in late spring followed by clusters of brilliant red berries in mid-summer.
 Use these berries to make a tasty sauce or tangy jelly.
 They must be cooked before eating.

 Latin Name: Sambucus racemosa ssp.pubens

 Site and Soil: Elderberry likes 1/2 day to full sun and moist, acidic soil.

 Pollination Requirements: Elderberry is self-fertile

 Hardiness: Hardy to minus 20° F.

 Size at Maturity: 8-12 ft. in height.